 Alternative activities on St Patrick’s Day

 What are you going to do?
 Drink lots of green dyed Guinness, walk around with a shamrock in your buttonhole?
-St. Patrick’s Day (Tuesday 17 March) is the traditional day to plant sweet pea seeds.
+St Patrick’s Day (Friday 17 March) is the traditional day to plant sweet pea seeds.
 You can pick them up at any garden centre or half decent DIY shop, plant them outside in containers (long deep ones are best as sweet peas have long deep roots) in a sheltered spot or a cold frame or cold greenhouse if you have one.
 Sweet peas are one of my favourite annual flowers, coming as they do in a variety of pretty colours, delicate simple flowers, and a wonderful fragrance.

 Go on buy a packet or two and sow them.
 They do well in a large container with some canes pushed in and tied together at the top into a wigwam arrangement.